IRFANSARI/Rex-URL-Shortener/README.md

 # Rex-URL-Shortener
 As you have already guess, Rex URL Shortener is a url shortenting website.
 I made this this website to learn about backend and databse.
 I used Node JS, Express JS, MySQL and more technologies to make to this project. <br/>
 By the way, I have written the whole documentation to install and use this project. <br/>
-It was just a fun project, but hey if you find something that I should change feel free to send a PR. <br/>
+It was just a fun project, but hey if you find something that I should change feel free to send a pull request. <br/>
 Have Fun Guys !!! <br/>
 <br/>
 Here is the live website link: https://rex-url-shortener.onrender.com/